duckietown/book-opmanual-duckiebot/src/02-operations/04-calibrations/duckiebot-camera-calibration.md

 If you do not already have a Duckietown calibration board:
 1. Download the [Duckietown calibration pattern](https://github.com/duckietown/lib-dt-computer-vision/blob/ente/assets/extrinsics/camera_calibration_pattern_A3_rev0424.pdf)
 2. Print it in **A3** format
+3. Make sure the printing settings have not deformed the pattern, by measuring the features as indicated on the pattern itself
-3. Fix it to a rigid planar surface that you can move around
+4. Fix it to a rigid planar surface that you can move around

 ```{note}
 * The squares must have side lengths equal to **0.031 m** (**3.1 cm**).
 Measure this, as having the wrong size may lead to your Duckiebot crashing.